 How to book it: You can submit an application via email, fax or hand deliver to the office.
-The cost to rent the picnic area for 4 hours is $105 plus $10 per parking space.

 Bonus tips: Unlike most city and state parks in LA County, Malibu Bluffs Park allows beer and wine (must be consumed in a rented tent) on the premises, so it’s a win-win for everyone, cheers!

 Why it rocks: This enclosed park is perfect for pirate tots looking to escape with their treasure.
 The playground features all the usual park amenities plus the chance for kiddos to daydream about life on the high seas.
 Sure, little ones might incessantly scream “ahoy matey” for the duration of the party but who cares when you are living your best life on the high seas safely on land?

 How to book it: Jumpers are permitted but must be provided by an approved city vendor.
 Permits for any picnic area can be reserved by calling (310) 836-1040.

 Bonus tips: For those parents and non-pirates looking to take a load off, there’s a large grassy area surrounding the playground just outside the gate.
 Bring some blankets or a lawn chair for ultimate comfort.